rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Conclusion

 \section{Conclusion}

-This paper has presented a framework for constructing empirical measures of bus transport travel time and accessibility and their dynamics using national-scale real-time operational data.
-By matching GTFS-RT vehicle location feeds with scheduled GTFS timetables, we developed a computationally efficient procedure that reconstructs observed stop-level arrival/departure times and produces a corrected, routable timetable reflecting how the bus network actually operated.
+This paper has presented \texttt{rt2gtfs}, an open-source Python package for constructing empirical measures of bus transport travel time and accessibility and their dynamics using national-scale real-time operational data.
+By matching real-time vehicle location feeds with scheduled GTFS timetables, the package implements a computationally efficient procedure that reconstructs observed stop-level arrival/departure times and produces a corrected, routable timetable reflecting how the bus network actually operated.
 Although the approach involves certain simplifications for efficiency gains, it produces a reconstructed timetable that is well suited for large-scale accessibility analysis.
-Applying this framework to half a year of BODS data for England, we computed travel times from every LSOA to selected essential services and derived measures of travel time variability that reveal pronounced spatial and temporal inequalities of accessibility and gaps between scheduled and observed accessibility.
+Applying this framework to half a year of BODS data for England, we computed travel times from every LSOA to selected essential services and derived measures of travel time variability that reveal pronounced spatial and temporal inequalities of accessibility and differences between scheduled and observed accessibility.